vectordotdev/vector/docs/specs/component.md

 * Properties
   * `count` - The count of Vector events.
-  * `byte_size` - The cumulative byte size of all events in JSON representation.
+  * `byte_size` - The cumulative in-memory byte size of all events received.
 * Metrics
   * MUST increment the `received_events_total` counter by the defined `quantity` property with the other properties as metric tags.